Prasad-mutnale/Yoga-Pose-Detection/README.md

 # Yoga-Pose-Detection
-This Repository contains the  Yoga Pose Detection Machine Learning Code and also the web application for the pose detection
+This Repository contains the  Yoga Pose Detection Machine Learning Code and also the web application for the pose  detection.